Differences of An Introvert & Extrovert In A Relationship

-- Keep conversation light and change topics to keep them interested but generally let them lead so they can do most of the talking
+- Keep the conversation light and change topics to keep them interested but generally let them lead so they can do most of the talking

 As you can see there are big differences between introverts and extroverts.
 Differences are not a bad thing, it means you need to take time to learn what works best for each other.
 The more you understand your partner the easier it is to accept them and compromise.
-The quality and happiness in your relationship depends on your ability to understand and communicate with each other respectfully and lovingly.
+The quality and happiness in your relationship depend on your ability to understand and communicate with each other respectfully and lovingly.